Mostow Rigidity Made Easier: Existence of Asterisks

 \subsection{Analytic Preliminaries}

 The rest of the chapter is devoted to the proof of Lemma \ref{diff}.
-We first gather together some results we will prove in the next chapter.
+We first gather together some analytic results.

 The {\it Borel $\sigma$-algebra\/} is the smallest collection of subsets of $[0,1]^d$ that contains all closed subsets and is closed under the operations of taking complements, countable intersections, and countable unions.
+We only care about the cases $d=1,2$.
 A {\it Borel set\/} is a member of the Borel $\sigma$-algebra.